syncfusion-content/fileformat-docs/FileFormat/Presentation/Working-with-PowerPoint-presentation.md

 ISlide firstSlide = clonedPresentation.Slides[0];

-//Adds a textbox in a slide by specifying its position & size
+//Adds a textbox in a slide by specifying its position and size

 IShape textShape = firstSlide.AddTextBox(100, 75, 756, 200);